Friday, December 25, 2015

 Sandra Buckholts and her sweetie

-We didn’t hear of any mishaps, so assume that everyone successfully negotiated the route.
+We didn’t hear of any mishaps, so we assume that everyone successfully negotiated the route.

-This year there were at least thirty golf carts festooned with lights and Christmas decorations.
-About a hundred and twenty excited participants dressed in costumes and a variety of Santa hats.
+This year, there were at least thirty golf carts festooned with lights and Christmas decorations.
+About 120 excited participants dressed in costumes and a variety of Santa hats.

 Valerie and John Pasnau